MercioRodrigues/SOC-SOAR-Project/Ubuntu_Server_agent.md

 ## Objectives

-The objective of this part of the project is:
+The objectives of this part of the project are:

 - To install and deploy a Wazuh agent on a Ubuntu machine.
 - Push Wazuh alerts level 5 or higher to Shuffle, brute-force login attempts are going to be detected.